nebulasio/go-nebulas/README.md

 ## Building from Docker

-Currently docker only supports the running environment hosted by **Ubuntu**.
 You can specify the config file by modifying the docker-compose environment configuration.

 - default docker compose config(version3):